insideout10/wordlift-docs/docs/discover.rst

 The Timeline Widget
 _____________

 **WordLift** uses the powerful `TimelineJS <https://timeline.knightlab.com/>`_ to create beautiful, interactive timelines.
-The timeline widget in WordLift uses nothing more than all `entities of type event <edit-entity.html#edit-an-event>`_ that are mentioned in the article.
+The timeline widget in **WordLift** uses nothing more than `entities of type event <edit-entity.html#edit-an-event>`_ mentioned and annotated in the article.

 .. image:: /images/wordlift-shortcodes-timeline.png

 .. note::
-        In order for an event to appear in the timeline the event properties *startDate* shall be present as illustrated `here <edit-entity.html#edit-an-event>`_.
+        In order for an event to appear in the timeline the event property *startDate* shall be present as illustrated `here <edit-entity.html#edit-an-event>`_.

-It is possible to personalise the layout of the timeline using any of `the variety of the presentation options of TimelineJS <https://timeline.knightlab.com/docs/options.html>`_ plus two additional options provided by WordLift:
+It is possible to personalise the layout of the timeline using any of `the presentation options of TimelineJS <https://timeline.knightlab.com/docs/options.html>`_ plus two additional parameters provided by WordLift:

 1. **excerpt_length** let's you control the lenght of text (in number of characters) displayed for each event (this corresponds to the description of the entity)
-2. **display_images_as** the default value is *media* or alternatively *background* can be used to use the thumbnail of the entity as background
+2. **display_images_as** the default value is *media*, alternatively you can use *background* and the fetured image of the entity will be used as background

 .. code-block:: html